 Small bowel obstruction means the small intestine is partially or totally blocked.
 When this happens, the contents of the intestine cannot properly get out of the body.
 Stools, fluid, and gas build up inside the intestine.
 This is a potentially serious condition that requires urgent medical care.

-Bowel obstruction can also be caused by an ileus, which is when the bowel itself does not work right.
+It can also be caused by an ileus, which is when the intestine itself does not work right.
 This nonmechanical type of obstruction is called

 pseudo-obstruction.
 It is often the cause of obstruction in infants and children.

-Twisted intestine (volvulus)Foreign bodies (items that were swallowed and got stuck)
+Volvulus—the intestine twists on itselfImpacted foreign bodies—items that were swallowed and got stuck

 Small Bowel Obstruction